You are here

 Be a leader.
 Put your passion for social justice to work inside and outside the classroom.
 Earn credits and financial support toward your educational expenses.

-Community Semester is a full-time, intensive academic and service program that provides students with an opportunity to put their passion for social justice to work.
+Community Semester is a full-time, intensive academic and service learning program that provides students with an opportunity to put their passion for social justice to work.
 Students learn first-hand how community-based organizations fight for environmental justice, housing rights, immigrant rights, tenants’ rights, economic justice, youth engagement, neighborhood resilience, civic justice, and community empowerment by contributing to the movement themselves.
-Students analyze the experience they gain in the field by studying community organizing, community development, government, and non-profit leadership, and by sharing their work experiences with fellow Community Semester students and with students in Murphy’s sister program, Union Semester.
+Students analyze the experience they gain in the field by studying community organizing, community development, government, and non-profit leadership, and by sharing their work experiences with fellow Community Semester students and with students in the Murphy Institute's sister program, Union Semester.

 Students participate in Community Semester to: